lubiah/portfolio/src/routes/blog/content/tidy-env-path/index.md

 > An environment variable is a dynamic-named value that can affect the way running processes will behave on a computer.
 They are part of the environment in which a process runs.
 For example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files, or the HOME or USERPROFILE variable to find the directory structure owned by the user running the process

 To explain further, an environment variable simply contains values which help processes to function.
-For example, to find the directory in which software is installed, you would refer to the `PROGRAMFILES` environmental variable which contains the path to the `Program Files` directory or to find your operating system's temporary directory, you would refer to the `TEMP` variable which contains the path to the system's temporary directory.
+For example, to find the directory in which software is installed, you would refer to the `PROGRAMFILES` environmental variable which contains the path to the `Program Files` directory or to find your operating system's temporary directory, you would refer to the `TEMP` variable which contains the path to the operating system's temporary directory.
 Environmental variables can also store other information such as your computer's username or processor type.

 ## The Path Environment Variable